Siarl/sd-project-2020-VU/docs/assignment3.md

 explained further below.
 It also implements methods from the **Interactable** interface -- *onCommand(Command, Callback)* and *listCommands(Game, List<String)*.
 The last method is the *challenge(String, Callback)*, which handles the actual battle happening, a.k.a. one character challenging another one, and then informing the player on the CLI of the result.

-The abstract class **View** handles the "view" of the game -- meaning, handling the player entering game scenes and battles.
-It has a *game* object of the class **Game**, and it has the methods *onEnter(Game, Callback)*, which handles the player entering the game scene/battle, and the method *onLeave(Callback)*, which handles the player leaving a scene/battle.
-These methods output messages to the CLI, and handle any further commands from there.

 The **Effect** class handles the effects of each of the action.
 One of the most important aspects of the class is that is has an enumerator named *Type*, which determines the type of effect that an action has -- the attributes of the enumerator are *NAVIGATION*, *INVENTORY*, *STATS*, which determine that an action can have an effect on the